sketchbooks99/PRayGround/README.md

 7. Open the `PRayGround.sln` solution file in the build directory.

 8. Execute `Build Solution` in the IDE.
-When compile succeeded, the execution file will be created in the `build/bin/Debug or Release` directory.
+When compilation is succeeded, the execution file will be created in the `build/bin/Debug or Release` directory.
 You also can run the ray tracer by setting the `<app-name>` project as start up project.

 ## Mac
 Not supported.